Home ยป Projects ยป Make Holiday Stamps for Gift Tags: Quick & Easy

 He has some gazelle-like qualities, but I decided it was close enough, LOL.
 What do you think?
 [Remember, you can make your stamp(s) in any shape you choose.

 My sister crafted these with me and she made hers in the shape of a simple triangle tree with a small trunk.
 They turned out so cute.
 She also applied extra fine crystal glitter over the whole stamped image–very festive!
+Other stamp shapes you could try:

 • Christmas tree (like my sister)